kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   long a non-cooperating interceptor can take before proceeding to the next one.
 Lower values would improve the responsiveness of the system, while higher values would increase the workload's safety when the interceptor is disrupted.
+- Consider introducing an EvictionRequestCancellationPolicy that could be used by interceptors to signal that cancelling the EvictionRequest is not possible.
+This could be used, for example, when the migration of the pod has mostly completed and it would be expensive or impossible to interrupt it.

 #### Beta